 The ‘Work Triangle’

 The placement of your ‘work triangle’ should be the next step in designing your kitchen layout.
 The sink, cooking surface, and refrigerator need to be situated within easy reach of each other to allow you to use your kitchen smoothly and efficiently.
 Here, again, is where an experienced kitchen designer can be a valuable partner in your kitchen design process.
-They have the experience to know what will and what won’t work effectively, and could keep you from ending up with a kitchen which does not meet your needs.
+They have the experience to know what will and what won’t work effectively and could keep you from ending up with a kitchen which does not meet your needs.

 A good kitchen designer will know if your kitchen would work better with an island, or maybe a peninsula, or a movable cart or simply more empty floor space.
-These are design items that need to be addressed early in the process, and will ensure the whole design process is successful.
+These are design items that need to be addressed early in the process and will ensure the whole design process is successful.

 Bringing all the kitchen design elements together

 The next step is to layout your kitchen cabinets.
 Standard cabinets come in widths with 3″ increments, so you can use them in almost any kitchen layout.
 Here is another area where an experienced kitchen designer can save you lots of time and frustration.
 Once the basic kitchen layout is complete, the designer can assist you in including the details that really make a kitchen a showpiece.
 How about a plate rail or open end shelves for added appeal?
-Is a wine rack appropriate in your kitchen design?
+Is a wine rack appropriate as part of your kitchen design?
 It’s the little details, which you may not have even considered, that can make a kitchen truly special.

 Tying the whole kitchen together will be your countertop and backsplash selections.
-There are so many options of materials, colours and textures to choose from that this decision can become quite daunting.
-Your kitchen designer will be able to sort through all of the options, and help you to pull every design item in your kitchen into a coherent unit.
+There are so many options for materials, colours and textures to choose from that this decision can become quite daunting.
+Your kitchen designer will be able to sort through all of the options and help you to pull every design item in your kitchen into a coherent unit.
 While you are deciding on the features in your kitchen, the designer can be making changes to the digital plan on their computer to show you exactly what the design changes will look like in your finished kitchen.
 You may find two great design items that are stunning individually, may not work well together, and seeing this on a computer screen could help you avoid making a poor decision that you will regret later.

 The design process of your new kitchen should be fun and rewarding for you.
 Take a positive attitude and a sense of adventure into the process, be open to suggestions and together, you and your kitchen designer will be able to design a kitchen which you will truly be proud to cook in.